-6. Prescriber attests that member is a non-smoker or smoker who has been counseled on the importance of smoking cessation.

-- Prescriber attests there is no evidence of alpha1-proteinase-associated liver disease and member has not undergone a liver transplant AND - Prescriber attests that member does not have antibodies to IgA.
-AND - 9.
+- Prescriber attests that member is a non-smoker or smoker who has been counseled on the importance of smoking cessation.
+AND - 7.
+Prescriber attests there is no evidence of alpha1-proteinase-associated liver disease and member has not undergone a liver transplant AND - 8.
 Prescriber attests that member is receiving optimal pharmacological and non- pharmacological management for obstructive lung disease, including ONE of the following: - a.
-Inhaled bronchodilators, inhaled steroids - b.
+Inhaled bronchodilators, inhaled long-acting muscarinic antagonists - b.
 Inhaled or oral corticosteroids (for asthmatic components or acute exacerbations) - c.
 Early treatment with antibiotics if there is evidence of purulent exacerbations, bronchitis, or respiratory infections - d.
 Preventive vaccines (influenza, pneumococcus) - e.
 Supplemental oxygen, as indicated and during air travel - f.
-Pulmonary rehabilitation (cardiovascular fitness, self-confidence, and stress control) - g.
-Treatment, when necessary, of depression, panic disorder, weight loss, and malnutrition AND - 10.
-Prescriber attests to (or the clinical reviewer has found that) the member not having any FDA labeled contraindications that haven't been addressed by the prescriber within the documentation submitted for review [Contraindications to Alpha-1-proteinase inhibitor (A1-PI) products include: IgA deficient patients with antibodies against IgA, History of severe immediate hypersensitivity reactions, including anaphylaxis, to Alpha1-PI products] AND - 11.
+Pulmonary rehabilitation (cardiovascular fitness, self-confidence, and stress control)

+g.
+Treatment, when necessary, of depression, panic disorder, weight loss, and malnutrition AND

+- 9. Prescriber attests to (or the clinical reviewer has found that) the member not having any FDA labeled contraindications that haven't been addressed by the prescriber within the documentation submitted for review [Contraindications to Alpha-1-proteinase inhibitor (A1-PI) products include: IgA deficient patients with antibodies against IgA, history of anaphylaxis or other severe systemic reaction, to Alpha1-PI products] AND - 10.
 For post-lung transplant and lung volume reduction patients ONLY: Refer to 'Other Special Considerations' section.
 Exceptions on a case-by-case basis only.
 Peer Review and additional supporting information may be required.